mosen/salt-osx/README.md

 **VERY IMPORTANT:** You must disable multiprocessing on the Mac OS X minions for almost anything to work.
 This is because salt-minion threading does not work **at all** with CoreFoundation API.
-If you do not do this, the minion will crash without warning when trying to execute one of these modules.
+If you do not do this, the minion will crash without warning when trying to execute some modules.
+This is not the case with `salt-call`.

 You must edit your minion configuration file, usually `/etc/salt/minion` to include the following line: